gdos/MiniPacman/README.md

 ===============================================================
 ## Setup & Running:
+* Unzip wherever;

-Unzip wherever, make your terminal at least 60 chars wide by 40 lines, then simply type the executable name to begin.
+* Resize your terminal to at least 57 chars wide by 36 lines;

+* You might want to enlarge the Font so that the window becomes physically larger.

+* type the executable name to begin.

 OSX:		pacman_osx
 Linux:	pacman_gnu
 Windows:	pacman.exe

-Each executable can now be given 2 integer command line parameters:
+Each executable can now be given 2 optional integer command line parameters:
 	* Game Speed 0..9;  0=slow, 5=default=medium, 9=fast;
 	* Ghost Speed 0..9;  0=stopped, 2=default=easy, 9=fast

 So on windows, the command "pacman.exe 5 2" gives default settings, same as no parameters.

+NOTE:  Windows users can use the script "hipri.bat" to open a realtime, high-priority window in which to run pacman.
+(It seems that some Windows hardware causes terminal freezes at normal priority.)
+However, the latest version of pacman automatically attempts to set a high priority for itself in Windows.

+For Linux/OSX users, you can use the "nice" command to be a bit less nice and give each terminal game the highest real time priority.

+For example, to run at high priority on OSX type:

+"nice --adjustment=-20 pacman_osx".

+or simply use the scripts gnupac.sh or osxpac.sh:

+osxpac.sh  (on OSX)

+or

+gnupac.sh  (on Linux)

 ===============================================================